el-youness/Song-analisis/README.md

 # Song-analisis - NLP
-The goal of this project is to use the R language and use multiple techiques like Regression, Clustering ...etc Buisness Goal: Artists with lack of inspiration can use our product to generate song lyrics of a certain artist and might just find the inspiration they need.
+The goal of this project is to use the R language and use multiple techiques like Regression, Clustering ...etc.
+Buisness Goal: Artists with lack of inspiration can use our product to generate song lyrics of a certain artist and might just find the inspiration they need.

 ## First delivery (first delivery.ipynb)